-Indicators Turn the ignition on and

-check for normal operation
+Gauge Turn the ignition on and & check for normal operation Indicators of the gauge and indicators

-of the indicators (page 14).
+(page 14).

 If you haven't ridden the motorcycle in over a week, you should also check other items, such as the oil level and other fluids.
-See Periodic Maintenance (page 72).
+See Periodic Maintenance (page 95).
 Periodic maintenance should also be done at least once a month, no matter how often you ride.